dkruyt/bnd-scraper/README.md

 # Install

-* Add user Brand New Day credentials in the file.
+* Add user Brand New Day credentials in the file bnd-scraper.sh.
-* Add the InfluxDB settings if needed and create in InfluxDB the database.
+* Add the InfluxDB settings in bnd-scraper.sh and if needed and create in InfluxDB the database.
-* Add the script in a cron job every hour or day.
+* Add the bnd-scraper.sh script in a cron job every hour or day.
-* Import the example Grafana dashboard.
+* Import the example Grafana dashboard grafana.json

 # Grafana screenshot